anjaustin/secure-docker-with-tls/README.md

 **5. Sign the public key with our Certificate Authority.**

-Create the configuration file that will inform `opnessl` of the Subject Alt Name.
+Create the configuration file that will inform `opnessl` of the Subject Alt Name (SAN).

 ```bash
 echo -e "subjectAltName=DNS:$CERT_SAN_CONFIGURATOIN" > server.cnf